tallcomponents/content/guide/pdfrasterizer/convert-to-raster.md

 # Convert to Raster Formats

 Although TIFF is also a raster format, we handle convering PDF documents to TIFF somewhat differently.
-This is described in <a href="convert-to-tiff">Convert to TIFF</a>
+This is described in [Convert to TIFF](convert-to-tiff).